Galois groups of random integer polynomials and van der Waerden's Conjecture: Proof of Corollary

 if $n\geq 10$ (with $N_9(G,H)\ll H^{7.06}$),

 if $n\geq 16$, and

 if $n\geq 28$.

 The final assertion of Corollary~\ref{main3}(a) illustrates the power of the results of Liebeck and Saxl~\cite{LS} and Guralnick and Magaard~\cite{gm}, using CFSG, when gets $n$ larger, as well as the advantage of separating the cases of elemental and non-elemental groups.
-First, applying the already impressive result of Babai~\cite{Babai}, we see by Remark~\ref{cfsg} that $\ind(G)\geq 9$ for a primitive group $G\subset S_n$ if $n\geq 1090$.
+First, applying the already impressive result of Babai~\cite{Babai}, we see by Remark~\ref{cfsg} that $\ind(G)\geq 9$ for a primitive group $G\subset S_n$ not equal to $A_n$ or $S_n$ if $n\geq 1090$.
 We therefore have

 if $n\geq 1090$.